-Get Your Start in DFIR is a non-profit providing training, certification, and books to individuals with limited financial resources wanting to enter the Digital Forensics & Incident Response field.
-It was founded by Elan Wright, the creator of DFIR Diva.
+Get Your Start in DFIR is a non-profit founded by Elan Wright, the creator of DFIR Diva.
 Funding relies entirely on donations.
 All monetary donations are tax-deductible.
-The goal with this fund is to assist individuals who have limited financial resources with training, certification and books related to Digital Forensics & Incident Response as well as help to increase diversity within the DFIR field.
+The goal with this fund is to assist individuals who have limited financial resources with training, certification and books related to Digital Forensics & Incident Response and to help increase diversity within the DFIR field.

 “Having people of different races, ethnicities, genders, socioeconomic status, and backgrounds within a workplace can drive innovation, problem-solving, and competitiveness.
 Research has shown that diverse teams perform better, are more creative, and outperform homogeneous teams.”The Importance of Diversity and Inclusion in the Forensic Sciences